-Engagements with the communities to socialize plan of the company's oil palm development have been carried out continuously since 2008 after the location permit (Izin Lokasi) was received by the company in 2007.
-The first socialization was in 12 and 13 March 2008 located in Nanga Serawai Village and Nanga Kemangai Village.
+Engagements with the communities to socialize plan of the company's oil palm development have been carried out continuously since 2008.
+The first socialization was on 12 and 13 March 2008 in Nanga Serawai Village and Nanga Kemangai Village.
 The socialization was attended by a total of 160 people that includes the community representatives, customary representatives in the District levels and Village level, young figures, religious leaders, regional representative council (DPRD), team TP3K of the Sintang Region, and representatives of the company.